terbed/blog/_posts/2020-03-01-How-to-setup-enjoyment-work.md

 ---
-title: How-To Setup Enjoyment work
+title: How-To Setup Enjoyment work jekyll
 tags: jekyll theme
-categories: test
+categories: How-To
-comments: true
+comments: false
 ---

-This is going to be a super simple post about how to setup and use this theme for your own website.
+This is going to be a super simple post about how to setup and deploy the base theme on which this site is built on.

 ## Usage